How To Read People Around You When You’re Bored

 They’re the ones who’ll engage in eye contact without hopefully being creepy, and try to initiate conversation with anyone who passes by.

-Instead of playing wallflower, they’re experts at “working the crowd,” this whether at a party, at work, or walking down the street.
+Instead of playing wallflower, they’re experts at “working the crowd,” whether at a party, at work, or walking down the street.

 They’re always ready to pounce and engage their friendliness on you, whether you like it or not.